Three components affect your maximal speed: Stride Frequency, Stride Length, and Anaerobic Endurance.

 Some plyometrics that can help you become a stronger, faster runner include scissor kicks, tuck jumps, box jumps, lunge jumps and fast knee raises.

 Do plyometrics exercises on a track twice a week and use a stable box or bench for the box jumps.
 Do three sets of 10 of each exercise.

 Strength train twice a week.

 Resistance training will make your muscles stronger, helping you become a more powerful runner.

 Power can help lengthen your stride or increase your running steps, shaving time off your sprints.

 The American College of Sports Medicine recommends doing eight to ten strength-training exercises with eight to 12 repetitions of each exercise.

 Do exercises that target all of your major muscle groups, especially your leg muscles.
 Squats, lunges, leg press, chest press, calf raises, crunches, back extensions, triceps extensions, bicep curls, and push-ups are all effective resistance training exercises.

-Do speed workouts.
+Do speed workouts for sprinters.
 Running intervals — alternating sprints with periods of active recovery or jogging — can help you become faster and train your body to perform well even while fatigued.